Omar Al Somah

-Omar Jehad Al Somah (عُمَر جِهَاد السُّومَة; born 23 March 1989) is a Syrian professional footballer who plays as a striker for Saudi Pro League club Al-Hazem and the Syria national team.
+Omar Jehad Al Somah (عُمَر جِهَاد السُّومَة; born 23 March 1989) is a Syrian professional footballer who plays as a striker for the Syria national team.
 Nicknamed in Syria as Al ʿAggied (الْعَكِيْد) which is a historical civil character in Damascus known for participating in the resistance against occupiers and for being courageous, helpful, and generous.

 Al Somah started his career at local club Al-Futowa, before joining Kuwaiti side Qadsia in 2011.
 In July 2014, Al Somah joined Al-Ahli in the Saudi Pro League.
 He went on to become the league top goalscorer in 2015, 2016 and 2017.
 He helped Al-Ahli win the league in 2016, their first in 32 years.
 In 2022, he joined Qatari club Al-Arabi on loan, before making the transfer permanent the following year.
 In January 2025, he made his return to Saudi Arabia, signing with Al-Orobah.
 In June that year, he signed for Moroccan club Wydad for the FIFA Club World Cup.